isomerpages/nlb-biblioasia/articles-archive/features/_posts/2018-10-31-post-wheels-of-change-1896-1970.md

 The introduction of automobiles was enthusiastically embraced by the who’s who of Singapore and Malaya.
 A certain B. Frost of the Eastern Extension Telegraph Company and subsequently Charles B. Buckley, publisher and famed author of *An Anecdotal History of Singapore*, were the first to own and drive the Benz in Singapore.[^4] Soon, more automobiles were brought into Singapore.
 The Benz was followed by the De Dion Bouton and then the Albion.[^5]

 <img style="width: 390px; height: 420px;" src="/images/Vol-14-issue-3/wheels-of-change/Wheels3.JPG">
 <div style="background-color: white;">Charles B. Buckley in his Benz “Motor-Velociped”, which was advertised as a “horseless carriage”.
-He and B. Frost of the Eastern Extension Telegraph were the first to own and drive the Benz in Singapore. <i>Image reproduced from Makepeace, W., Brooke, G. E., & Braddell, R. St. J. (1921).
+He and B. Frost of the Eastern Extension Telegraph were the first to own and drive the Benz in Singapore. <i>Image reproduced from Makepeace, W., Brooke, G. E., &amp; Braddell, R. St. J. (1921).
 One Hundred Years of Singapore (Vol. II).
 London: John Murray.
 (Call no.: RCLOS 959.51 MAK-[RFL]).</i></div>

 All three models shared a reputation for being very noisy and hence did not require horns to make themselves heard.
 Buckley dubbed his car “The Coffee Machine” because of the awful grinding noises it made.[^6]